 However, there are those who have long championed rewearing pieces they love.
 Of course, this isn't a groundbreaking idea, but it's refreshing to see nonetheless.
 And one of the women who's restyling ways never fail to impress is The Frugality's Alex Stedman.
 "When shopping, I not only think, 'Do I love it?
 'Will it look nice on the 'gram?'"
 Alex confides, "But also, I try to think of at least four things it'll work with within my existing wardrobe.
 I don’t buy it unless I can think of a few places I can wear it to and a few different ways I can style it."

-It appears other influencers share her sentiment that statement pieces should be given the attention they deserve with plentiful outings.
+It appears other influencers share her sentiment that their pieces should be given the attention they deserve with plentiful outings.
 Keep scrolling to see how to repeat outfits with flair…

 Much like Alexis, Monikh makes her tartan trousers work for different climates with savvy footwear choices.
 Her combination of standout strides, a timeless camel knit and black accessories is near perfection.